PetraOleum/2016-Notes/Cellular Regulation.markdown

 Calcium is released and stored in cycles, and both the frequency and amplitude code information.
 Ligands can influence amplitude _or_ frequency.

+#### PKC

+PKC is a very good example of a kinase regulated by intra-molecular interactions, interacting with a psuedosubstrate domain within the protein itself.
+It's a small peptide, inactive in the cytoplasm when Ca2+ low and in the absense of DAG&mdash;the psudosubstrate domain occupies the substrate binding domain.
+A rise in Ca2+ causes increased association with the plasma membrane, while the psuedosubstrate domain binds DAG and thereby frees the kinase domain.

+### Calmodulin

+Calmodulin is an intracellular calcium level detector.
+It's highly conserved and ubiquitous in mammalian cells.
+It's small (150 amino acids), and its crystal structure is solved.
+It has a high affinity for calcium, and has two binding domains on each end of a "dumbell" shape.
+Calmodulin regulates the acitivy of a large variety of proteins including protein kinases, phosphodiesterase, Ca2+-ATPase.

+The Ca2+/calmodulin complex binds to target proteins with pico- to nano-molar affinity.
+The target proteins are highly variable in sequence by all contain a "basic[^BasicHelix] amphipathic[^amphipathic] alpha helix" (Baa).
+The Baa structure itself is regcognised, _not_ the precise sequence.
+This is simlar to tyrosine kinases.

+Calmodulin is "allosterically regulated" by calcium.
+Calmodulin has no intrinsic enzyme activity, but regulates the protein it binds to.
+Most important effects are mediated by Ca2+/calmodulin dependent protein kinases.

+[^BasicHelix]: That is "not acidic," alkaline, positively charged.
+E.g. arganine, histine, lysine

+[^amphipathic]: Both hydrophilic and hydrophobic.

+Between the dumbells of calmodulin is an alpha helix, but it's not a Baa helix.
+The helix folds the calclium/calmodulin complex around the target structure.

+#### CaM kinases

+CaM kinases phosphorylate Ser and Thr in response to increased cellular calcium.

+CaM kinase II is a multifunctional kinase that is abundant in all animal cells, present in large amounts in brain symapses and the brain isoform is well characterise.
+It is involved in catacholamine metabolism (dopamine, adrenaline, etc).
+It has a role in neurogenesis from intelleclual stimulation.
+Activation of neurons causes a Ca2+ influx through voltage-gated calcium channels.
+The influx activates CaM kinase II to phosphorylate and activate tyrosine hydroxylase, and by this mechanism Ca2+ influx causes both neurotransmitter secretion and synthesis.

+CaM kinase II is a complex of 12 subunits, of four types, however in the brain only the &alpha; subunit is expressed:

+* It has a catalytic domain and an inhibitory domain
+* The inhibitory domain is next to a Baa domain
+* When calmodulin binds the kinase is activated
+* It becomes fully activated once it self-phosphorylates its inhibitory domain, and dissasociates the catalytic domain from the inhibitory domain
+* In its fully activated firnm it has Ca2+-calmodulin binded, + phosphorylation
+* After Ca2+ level decreases and calmodulin disassociates, it remains 50-80% active until a phosphatase dephosphorylates the inhibitory domain

 ## Glossary

 COMET